Meet the team

 Dr Trevor Smith, consultant gastroenterologist

-Dr Smith has a specialist interest in intestinal failure and nutrition support.
-He has worked in Southampton since 2010 and is the clinical director for intestinal failure and specialist medicine.
+Dr Smith has a specialist interest in intestinal failure and nutrition support., and is the clinical director for intestinal failure and specialist medicine.
 Dr Smith has a number of national roles including chairing the British Artificial Nutrition Survey.
 Contact Dr Smith's secretary on 023 8120 4153.

 Read full profile